wirzka/CharlieTheSniffer/README.md

 (Add quick brief on TCP/IP behaviours)

 ### TCP Packet
-The Tranmission Control Protocol packet is composed by a header, that includes all the options and details on how the packet should be handled, and a payload, containing the actual data transmitted.
+The Transmission Control Protocol packet is composed by a header, that includes all the options and details on how the packet should be handled, and a payload, containing the actual data transmitted.

 Let's take a look at the header structure (source: [RFC 793](https://tools.ietf.org/html/rfc793)):